diabeatz96/cain/README.md

 <hr>

 ## CREDITS
+    - Tom Bloom Creator of Cain
+    - Adam Kostandy (Diabeatz96) - Original creator and lead developer of the repository
     - Myco from the Pilot.NET/CAIN Discord for providing icon assets
-    - Tom Bloom Creator of Cain
     - My sunday DND group
     - My friend carmen for miscellaneous ideas and polish
-    - Diabeatz96, ahandleman and Benji as developers
+    - ahandleman and Benji as developers
-    - bugeso and loupgarou for development contributions
+    - bugeso and loupgarou for development contributions and v1.3 updates

-## BUGESO Update
+## v1.3.X Update for CAIN

+Version 1.3.X is a major update for the CAIN system focused on FoundryVTT v13 compatibility, improved accessibility, and enhanced talisman management.
+This version represents a collaborative effort between bugeso and loupgarou.

+Features include but are not limited too:

+- **FoundryVTT v13 Compatibility**: Full support for FoundryVTT v13 with backward compatibility for v11 and v12
+- **Enhanced Talisman System**:
+  - Talisman tiles now update automatically when switching scenes
+  - Added "Delete All Tiles" functionality for easier talisman management
+  - Enhanced create tile button with improved icons and visual feedback
+  - Talismans properly sync data when scenes change
+- **Improved Accessibility**:
+  - Enhanced input field and dropdown readability with better contrast
+  - Improved checkbox styles for better visibility
+  - Adjusted sidebar margins for more consistent layout
+  - Better text legibility across all sheet types
+- **Compendium Updates**:
+  - GFF3 Agendas fully integrated
+  - GFF3 Blasphemies fully integrated
+  - Updated afflictions compendium with new entries
+  - All compendium packs now use standardized _source JSON format
+- **Sin System Completion**: Full 1.3 sin system implementation (v1.3.3+)
+- **GitHub Actions Integration**: Automated release workflow with pull request details
+- **General Polish**: Various bug fixes, quality-of-life improvements, and much more throughout the system

-Hello, this is a temporary fork for Cain 1.3 on foundry!
-I hardly know what I'm doing, but this should hopefully work!
-If you have any questions or concerns just @ me on discord @bugeso!
+If you have any questions or concerns about v1.3, reach out on discord @bugeso!

 ## v1.2.X Update